 Since his arrival prior to the 2012 campaign, Limbaugh has established himself as one of the nation’s preeminent coaches.
-He has mentored six first-team All-Americans, eight Palmer Cup selections, a Walker Cup member and 18 total All-America selections all while garnering seven consecutive NCAA Regional bids and six consecutive NCAA Championship appearances from 2014-19 for the first time in program history.
+He has mentored six first-team All-Americans, nine Palmer Cup selections, a Walker Cup member and 20 All-America selections all while garnering seven consecutive NCAA Regional bids and six consecutive NCAA Championship appearances from 2014-19 for the first time in program history.

 He has also had three of his players participate in a PGA Tour event while still a member of the Commodores: Hunter Stewart in 2014 at the RBC Heritage, Matthias Schwab at the Arnold Palmer Invitational in 2017 and John Augenstein at the 2019 RBC Heritage, and Sargent at the Rocket Mortgage Classic and John Deere Classic in 2023.

 Limbaugh’s student-athletes have evolved into some of the SEC’s best.
 He has coached 22 All-SEC selections, four SEC Players of the Year (John Augenstein in 2020, Will Gordon in 2019, Theo Humphrey in 2018, Hunter Stewart in 2015) and one SEC Freshman of the Year (John Augenstein in 2017 and Gordan Sargent in 2022).

 Prior to his arrival, Vanderbilt boasted only 10 All-SEC players in the entire history of the program.
 In 2015, Limbaugh became a finalist for the Dave Williams National Coach of the Year.
 One year later he was named the 2016 GCAA Southeast Region Coach of the Year and, in 2017, he garnered the program’s first GCAA National Coach of the Year (Dave Williams Award) and the SEC Coach of the Year while also winning another GCAA Southeast Region Coach of the Year.